dotnet/docs/docs/core/tutorials/top-level-templates.md

 While a .NET 6 console app template will generate the new style of top-level statements programs, using .NET 5 doesn't.
 By creating a .NET 5 project, you'll receive the old program style.
 Then, you can edit the project file to target .NET 6.

 > [!IMPORTANT]
-> Creating a project that targets .NET 5.0 requires that the .NET 5 SDK is installed alongside the .NET 6 SDK.
-To download the .NET 5 SDK, see the [Download .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) site.
+> Creating a project that targets .NET 5.0 requires the .NET 5 templates.
+The .NET 5 templates can be installed manually with the [`dotnet new --install` command](../tools/dotnet-new-sdk-templates.md#console) or by [installing the .NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

 01. Create a new project